live-interfaces/liveinterfaces2020/trondheim.md

 Early bird registration (before January 9th) also get a reduced conference fee.

 Prices:
-Full conference fee: 340 EUR, with an early bird price of 260 EUR
+Full conference fee: 330 EUR, with an early bird price of 250 EUR
 The reduced fee for independent artists and students: 170 EUR, with an early bird fee of 130 EUR

+The conference fee includes access to all the events, coffeee and lunch for all three days, a copy of the Meta.Morf catalogue, and inclusion of you submission in the proceedings.

 <h3 id="support">Support</h3>